Baytona-Development/.github/profile/README.md

   <a  href="https://baytona.live"> <img style="max-height: 50%;" src="https://i.imgur.com/G2r3HgS.png"> </a>
 </p>

-**Currently, Baytona Development is a singular developer with a small management team behind them creating resources and products for the FiveM Modification Framework for GTA V.** <br>
+**Currently, Baytona Solutions is 2 developers with a small management team behind them creating resources and products for the FiveM Modification Framework for GTA V.** <br>
 **Baytona Devlopment in the future is looking to expand into a team effort to produce the highest possible quality of FiveM Resources & Products.**
 <br>
 <br>